-- Practice of thanksgiving
+7. Practice of thanksgiving

 Finally, I practice being thankful and writing down my daily things I am thankful for.
 This helps me notices God’s goodness and work He is doing all around me.
 You can read more about cultivating a thankfulness habit here!

 Counting God’s grace to me is such a life-giving habit and helps me spend time with Him all day long.

-BONUS TIP: Read your kids Christian books and stories from the Bible.
+10. Read your kids Christian books and stories from the Bible.

 - The Jesus Storybook Bible

 - Tales That Tell the Truth – Specifically The Friend Who Forgives (the whole series is great though!)